cbmdk/gatsby-blog3/README.md

 ## Contact

-If you are interested in this project, please feel free to contact [Calpa Liu](calpaliu@gmail.com).
+If you are interested in this project, please feel free to contact [Christian B. Mortensen](cbm@cbm.dk).

 Thanks For Contribute... :)